Why Euro 2016 has lacked goal action – but will almost definitely get better

 Click the white button for our quiz.

-Defence: easier to organise
+Defense: easier to organize

 At the end of a long and tiring domestic campaign, international coaches get around two weeks to drill their players before the tournament kicks off.